 This semester at IFA Paris we commence our foray into digital fashion with our first year Bachelor Fashion Design & Technology students.
-Using TG3D Studio’s Scanatic™ DC Suite, one of our fashion tech innovation lab partners, the design students will be learning how to design in virtual using this powerful 3D fashion design tool.
+Using TG3D Studio’s Scanatic™ DC Suite, one of our fashion technology innovation lab partners, the design students will be learning how to design in virtual using this powerful 3D fashion design tool.

 Digital fashion is not new, as video games and virtual worlds demonstrate that players like to get stylish as they take on enemies.
 Hence an ongoing collaboration between Louis Vuitton and Esports.
 However, digital fashion is now stepping out of these realms.
 At IFA Paris we believe that it is important that students learn all facets of design and how it may affect their future job roles.
 TG3D Studio’s software is specifically created for fashion designers, therefore there is also the ability to control features such as the properties of fabric, the pattern and the overall fit.
 To finish, designers can also get their avatars walking down the virtual catwalk.